Links to: 2020/21 – 2018/19 – 2016/17 – 2014/15 – 2012/13

 The Richmond River at Ballina is extremely wide and slow moving in normal times.
 Once the second busiest port on the NSW coast, this river had many ships entering the port and a fleet of fishing vessels that could leave and re-enter on any state of the tide.
 But all that began to end in 1993, the year the NSW State Government last dredged the river mouth.

 In the nearly thirty years since then, the river has become hugely impacted by growing sandbanks silting the river mouth that have made it the most treacherous on the east coast.
-No ships have entered this port in more than a decade, and the fishing fleet has dwindled to just a few that now brave the treacherous entrance to bring their catch to market.
+No ships have entered this port in several decades, and the fishing fleet has dwindled to just a few that brave the treacherous entrance to bring their catch to market.

 Ten months ago, Jack and Jude, two experts on oceans and waterways, warned the Ballina Council that a disaster was imminent unless the Richmond River mouth was dredged.
 Jack and Jude are master mariners working vessels around the world since 1974.
 When not afloat, they share life alongside the Richmond River these last thirty years.